jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (a) it is satisfied that—
-    (i) the social worker is unable to satisfactorily perform the functions required to practise as a social worker; and (ii) it is necessary to do so, having regard to the need to protect the health and safety of members of the public; or (b) it has been unable to decide whether the social worker is able to practise satisfactorily as a social worker, because he or she did not submit himself or herself for examination as required by the notice concerned.
+    (i) the social worker is unable to satisfactorily perform the functions required to practise as a social worker; and (ii) it is necessary to do so, having regard to the need to protect the health and safety of members of the public; or (b) it has been unable to decide whether the social worker is able to practise satisfactorily as a social worker, because the social worker did not attend for examination as required by the notice concerned.
 (3A) The Board must not give a direction under subsection (2)﻿(b)﻿(i) unless it is satisfied that, in addition to the matters in subsection (3), the social worker will be able to satisfactorily perform the functions required to practise as a social worker if they do so in accordance with the proposed change to their scope of practice.
 (4) The direction must—
   (a) be in writing; and